JohannesBuchner/PyMultiNest/doc/install.rst

 	$ cp -v ~/Downloads/MultiNest/lib/lib* /anaconda3/lib/

-A discussion on installing on Mac can be found in `<https://github.com/JohannesBuchner/PyMultiNest/issues/10>`_.
+A discussion on installing on Mac can be found in `issue 10 <https://github.com/JohannesBuchner/PyMultiNest/issues/10>`_.
+Compiling with MPI support on Mac is discussed in `issue 45 <https://github.com/JohannesBuchner/PyMultiNest/issues/45>`_

 3. Running some code
 --------------------------